The History of Underground Oil Tanks in Virginia

 Virginia's Proactive Approach

-Fortunately, the Virginia Department of Environmental Quality (VDEQ) offers financial assistance to address leaking heating oil tanks when necessary to safeguard human health and the environment.
-Pollard Environmental has been a leader in this program since 1998, successfully assisting over 7,000 Virginians with their leaking tank issues.
+Fortunately, the Virginia Department of Environmental Quality (VDEQ) offers financial assistance to address leaking underground oil tanks.
+Pollard Environmental has been a leader in this program since 1998, successfully assisting over 7,000 Virginians.
 This financial support makes the program accessible, and Pollard Environmental’s expertise ensures a simple and effective process.

 Protecting Your Property and Virginia's Future

 If you own an underground oil tank that is older than 30 years, we encourage you to contact us to learn more about this valuable program.
-Participating in this initiative protects your family’s health and property and contributes to preserving Virginia’s groundwater resources for future generations.
+Participating in this initiative protects your family’s health and property and contributes to preserving Virginia’s groundwater resources.
 We are available to answer any questions you may have.

 “Pollard Environmental was a pleasure to work with when we had to have an old oil tank removed from our property.
 Everyone was professional, polite and punctual.”